scharlau/shopping_exercise_django/README.md

 This should now give you chrome.
 You now can look over the install log in the terminal to see which version number of the chromedriver that you need to install in the driver folder.

+## Modifying the Example to Include Authentication
+The example would benefit from being more of a true e-commerce site.
+This meant making some changes as detailed below.

+#### Changing the database
+In order to do this, the database needed to be migrated, and as it's using sqlite3, it got in a tangle, The steps on how to reset migrations using scenario 1 at https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html along with documentation on the manage.py commands.

 ### Customers and Staff members
 Build on the django User model detailed at https://docs.djangoproject.com/en/3.1/ref/contrib/auth/#django.contrib.auth.models.User which will be all members, and 'staff' will have 'is_staff' set to True.
 See also https://docs.djangoproject.com/en/3.1/topics/auth/default/ for details.
+The best explanation of this is at https://blog.crunchydata.com/blog/extending-djangos-user-model-with-onetoonefield while https://dev.to/coderasha/create-advanced-user-sign-up-view-in-django-step-by-step-k9m had more details on creating the signup form and details about integrating the user and customer models.

+This changed the customer model so that it extended the main user model.
+This impacted the way the model instances are created, and how they are retrieved for display.
+The fields used in the templates to display the list of customer, and their detail pages, also needed modification.

+The registration and login approaches were borrowed from https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication, which cover lots of useful materials.